sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-slack-alerts.md

 ## Assign the handler to a check

 With the `slack` handler created, you can assign it to a check.
-To continue this example, use the `check-cpu` check created in [Monitor server resources][2].
+To continue this example, use the `check_cpu` check created in [Monitor server resources][2].

-Assign your `slack` handler to the `check-cpu` check to receive Slack alerts when the CPU usage of your systems reaches the specific thresholds set in the check command:
+Assign your `slack` handler to the `check_cpu` check to receive Slack alerts when the CPU usage of your systems reaches the specific thresholds set in the check command:

 {{< code shell >}}
-sensuctl check set-handlers check-cpu slack
+sensuctl check set-handlers check_cpu slack
 {{< /code >}}

-To view the updated `check-cpu` resource definition, run:
+To view the updated `check_cpu` resource definition, run:

 {{< language-toggle >}}

 {{< code shell "YML">}}
-sensuctl check info check-cpu --format yaml
+sensuctl check info check_cpu --format yaml
 {{< /code >}}

 {{< code shell "JSON" >}}
-sensuctl check info check-cpu --format json
+sensuctl check info check_cpu --format json
 {{< /code >}}

 {{< /language-toggle >}}